What You Should Know About Graduating From College in Michigan

 When researching where to go to school in Michigan, you may be considering financial aid.
 There are plenty of resources available for those who need it, and to help, we’ve put together a list of several federal and state resources that can connect you with grants, scholarships, and other financial aid opportunities if you’re attending school in the state.

 - Federal Student Aid (FAFSA).
-FAFSA is a federal program that connects students with scholarships, grants, loans, and work-study opportunities across the U.S. Prospective students can find out if they’re eligible by visiting the FAFSA4caster, and an online application form is available on the organization’s website.
+This federal program connects students with scholarships, grants, loans, and work-study opportunities across the U.S. Prospective students can find out if they’re eligible by visiting the FAFSA4caster, and an online application form is available on the organization’s website.

 - CareerOneStop.
 This website is sponsored by the BLS and provides post-secondary students with a comprehensive list of financial aid programs that can be filtered by state and degree level.
 This list includes useful details such as qualifications, deadlines, and contact information.